tomdoel/pulmonarytoolkit/README.md

  * Matlab (version R2011a or later)
  * A C++ compiler is needed for a number of the segmentation routines
  * Matlab Image Processing Toolbox
- * Matlab Statistics and Machine Learning toolbox is currently needed to support some of the analtics (specifically prctile)
+ * Matlab Statistics and Machine Learning toolbox is currently needed to support some of the analytics (specifically `prctile`)